The excellent air-purifying properties of the ZZ plant falter if you mess up its light requirements.

-Whether you choose to grow them outdoors or indoors, make sure to place them in a location that receives at least a faint amount of natural sunlight.
+Be it outdoors or indoors, ensure to place them in a location that receives at least a faint amount of natural sunlight.

 If grown outdoors, ensure to use a canopy or mesh net that would block a significant amount of direct sunlight from reaching the plant.

 Light intensity also refers to the brightness produced by the light source.

 It may be more relevant to plants grown using artificial lighting.

 The impact of light intensity may depend on the distance between a light source and a plant.